 Everyone gets a cup full of gummy sharks and forms into two lines.
 When the timer starts, have guests toss the sharks into each other’s cups.
 The person with the most sharks at the end of the game is the winner.

 Onesie and Bib-Making Station

 Let guests get crafty by using fabric markers or paint to decorate onesies and bibs for the baby.

 Give regular charades a baby shower twist by having guests act out different lullabies.

 Give each guest five clothespins at the start of the party.
 Each time they’re caught saying the word “baby” another guest can take one of their clothespins.
 Whoever has the most clothespins at the end of the party wins.

 Baby Face Mix and Match

 Start by enlarging pictures of both parents’ faces and gluing them to a poster board.
-Next cut the pictures into strips–one strip for their chin, lips, nose, eyes, and hair.
-Then like a puzzle, let guests mix and match the strips to create a mock up version of what the baby might like.
+Next cut the pictures into pieces for their chin, lips, nose, eyes and hair.
+Then, like a puzzle, let guests mix and match the strips to create a mock-up version of what the baby might like.

 Create a baby trivia game with facts and stats about babies, labor and delivery, and raising babies around the world.
-This fun game will leave everyone feeling a little smarter and ready for a trivia night.
+This fun game will leave everyone feeling a little smarter and (maybe) more prepared.

-Have each person make a prediction for the exact date, time, and weight when the baby is born.
-However, you’ll have to wait to see who wins this game.
+Have each person make a prediction for the exact date, time and weight the baby will be born.
+However, you will have to wait to see who wins this game.